neltnerb/Teensy-Reactor-Controller/README.md

 Anywhere, you must define a function to tell it what to do when there is a match.
 In this function there are four special functions which you can use to populate local variables from the arguments in the command string sent to evaluateCommand().

-#### floatArg(int i, float* var_ptr)
+##### floatArg(int i, float* var_ptr)

 Converts the i-th argument into a float (if valid) and puts it into the pointer var_ptr.
-It checks that the argument number is valid, that the command has an argument that matches the number, and is a valid float.
-Invalid floats cause the function to return immediately, printing error messages to the Serial port for debugging either the code error or the command error.
+It checks that the argument number is valid and is a valid float.
+Invalid floats or argument numbers cause the function to return immediately, printing error messages to the Serial port for debugging either the code error or the command error.

-#### intArg(int i, int* var_ptr) and stringArg(int i, String* var_ptr)
+##### intArg(int i, int* var_ptr)

-Same as floatArg for ints and String variable types. stringArg returns a String object, not a char*.
+Converts the i-th argument into an int (if valid) and puts it into the pointer var_ptr.
+It checks that the argument number is valid and is a valid int.
+Invalid ints or argument numbers cause the function to return immediately, printing error messages to the Serial port for debugging either the code error or the command error.

+#####stringArg(int i, String* var_ptr)

+Converts the i-th argument into a String (if valid) and puts it into the pointer var_ptr.
+It checks that the argument number is valid, but all arguments start as valid String objects so there is no possibility of an invalid String to String conversion.
+Invalid argument numbers cause the function to return immediately, printing error messages to the Serial port for debugging either the code error or the command error.

-#### numArgs()
+##### numArgs()

 Returns the total number of arguments, not including the command itself. i.e. if you send evaluateCommand("SetPurge 1") and then in the registered function you ask numArgs() it will return 1.
 This allows you to check for a fully properly formatted string with no extra parameters that shouldn't be there.